 Chris Gent, an old hand from Radio Stars tours and records, was already part of the team on vocals and sax (he later turned up in the Records).
 This led quickly to problems with his then-manager Jazz Summers (who died in August 2015).
 Turning up unannounced at the Marquee club, he offered to fight Martin in the dressing room for the right to use Chris Gent’s vocal services.
 After some consideration, Martin agreed, and stood up to do battle.
 But wiser heads prepailed, and fisticuffs did not follow.

 The other slots had to be filled.
-Scotsman Ray Weston drummed (as he later did for Wishbone Ash and, erm, the Moody Blues) and he brought his similarly-Scots friend Angie to play guitar.
+Scotsman Ray Weston drummed (as he later did for Wishbone Ash and, erm, the Moody Blues).
+In the studio, old Radio Stars pal Jamie Crompton stepped out fro behind his drum kit and strapped on a guitar.
+Jamie swiftly discovered other more pressing career possibilities with Wishbone Ash and Suzie Quatro, however, so Weston then introduced his similarly-Scots friend Angie to play guitar.
 Angie performed well on the b-side to the solitary single that the BMs released but was rather less predictable live, where he would for no clear reason veer off into a different song before the band had finished the one they were still playing.
 A substitute was found in the form of Tommy Willis, later guitarist with Manfred Mann’s Earthband.

 They signed to Phonogram, who released a single single, stuck the band on a TV show, concocted some unintelligible adverts and then quietly forgot about everything.
 There were quite a few gigs, loads of recordings and not much else, apart from an unfeasibly large number of photo shoots; this was not unconnected to the fact that the Phonogram press officer at the time was enamoured of a particular member of the band.
 There are today seven crates of unused promo pix of the BMs in the MG Basement Archive.
 The single was roundly ignored, but actually it sounds rather good today.

-Joining them on ‘Pop Sensibility’ were singer Gary Holton (he was helping out on other tunes, and inserts a cockney git voice), and guitarist Jamie Crompton, shortly after he stopped being Radio Stars drummer and shortly before he went off to become a ballet dancer.
-Bizarrely, half of the Blue Meanies later went on to join Wishbone Ash (Weston and Crompton).
+Joining Chris and Martin on ‘Pop Sensibility’ were singer Gary Holton (he was helping out on other tunes, and inserts a cockney git voice), guitarist Jamie Crompton and drummer Weston.
+Bizarrely, half of the Blue Meanies later went on to join Wishbone Ash, when Ray Weston followed Jamie Crompton’s footsteps.
 The causal connection remains unclear.